The Eltze Estates residential lettings department has been established over a number

 agreed extension, the Tenant must vacate the property.
 We prepare the Tenancy Agreement and

 any “Special Clauses” may be added to suit individual requirements.
 We will only sign as Agent on

 your behalf where you have instructed us to do so.

 Landlords are no longer allowed to retain tenant’s deposits; they must be protected using an

 authorised protection scheme.
-We request a deposit for all tenancies (1.5 x the rent), which we
+We request a deposit for all tenancies equivalent to 5 weeks rent, which we

 register with one of the government custodial tenancy deposit schemes.
 Deposits are a security